cloudfoundry-attic/bosh-lite/README.md

 ## Restart the Director

-Occasionally you need to restart the BOSH Lite Director to avoid https://github.com/cloudfoundry/bosh-lite/issues/82;(troubleshooting ...) so perhaps always run the following after booting up BOSH Lite:
+Occasionally you need to restart the BOSH Lite Director to avoid [this bug](https://github.com/cloudfoundry/bosh-lite/issues/82) so perhaps always run the following after booting up BOSH Lite:

 ```
 vagrant ssh -c "sudo sv restart director"